Contrastively Smoothed Class Alignment for Unsupervised Domain Adaptation: Experiments

 \section{Experiments}

-We evaluate the proposed model mainly on image datasets.
+We evaluate the proposed model primarily on image datasets.
 To compare with MCD~\cite{saito2017maximum} as well as the state-of-the-art results in~\cite{shu2018dirt,kumar2018co}, we evaluate on the same datasets used in those studies: the digit datasets ($i.e.$, MNIST, MNISTM, Street View House Numbers (SVHN), and USPS), CIFAR-10, and STL-10.
 We also conduct experiments on the VisDA dataset, \textit{i.e.}, large-scale images.
 Our model can also be applied to non-visual domain adaptation tasks.
 Specifically, to show the flexibility of our model, we also evaluate it on the Amazon Reviews dataset.

 For visual domain adaptation tasks, the proposed model is implemented based on VADA~\cite{shu2018dirt} and Co-DA~\cite{kumar2018co} to avoid any incidental difference caused by network architecture.
 However, different from these methods, our model does not require a discriminator, and only adopts the architecture for the feature generator $G$ and the classifier $F$.
+Specifically, $G$ has 9 convolutional layers with several dropout, max-pool, Gaussian noise and global pool layers (details can be found in the Supplementary Material).
+Both $F_1$ and $F_2$ are one-layer MLPs.
 We also include instance normalization~\cite{shu2018dirt,ulyanov2016instance}, achieving superior results on several benchmarks.
 For the VisDA dataset, we implemented our model based on Self-ensembling Domain Adaptation (SEDA)~\cite{french2017self}.
 To compare with MCD and Contrastive Adaptation Network (CAN)~\cite{kang2019contrastive} (codebase not available) in both experiments, we re-implemented them using the exact architecture as our model.

-In addition to the aforementioned baseline models, we also include the results from recently proposed unsupervised domain adaptation models.
+In addition to the aforementioned baseline models, we also include results from recently proposed unsupervised domain adaptation models.
 Note that standard domain adaptation methods (such as Transfer Component Analysis (TCA)~\cite{pan2011domain} and Subspace Alignment (SA)~\cite{fernando2013unsupervised}) are not included; these models only work on pre-extracted features, and are often not scalable to large datasets.
 Instead, we mainly compare our model with methods based on adversarial neural networks.

+For the non-visual task, we adopt a one-layer CNN structure from previous work \cite{D14-1181}.
+The feature generator $G$ consists of three components, including a 300-dimensional word embedding layer using GloVe \cite{pennington2014glove}, a one-layer CNN with ReLU, and a max-over-time pooling through which the final sentence representation is obtained.
+The classifiers $F_1$ and $F_2$ can be decomposed into one dropout layer and one fully connected output layer.